-- Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you choose that option, it will show a preset schedule before letting you customize it.
+- Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
+As you complete your Nest's setup process, the Google Home app enables you to set the temperature with a schedule.
+When choosing this option, it presents a preset schedule for you to customize as you wish.
 After you've made all your choices, that’s the schedule it will use.

-- Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and select Thermostat.
+- Temperature Presets: For changing the Nest's preset temperatures, open the Google Home app and press Thermostat.
 Then, tap Presets and choose Edit.
-After the changes are complete, select Done.
+Once you’ve made the changes, select Done.

-To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-Choose the day of the week where you want to make changes.
-Once you pick the day, tap Add and find the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+You can then pick the day of the week that you want to add a temperature.
+After the day is selected, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Select Done to save changes.

 10. How to Set a Temperature Range on a Nest Thermostat

 A Nest Thermostat is compatible with most HVAC systems.
-The maker of Nest, Google, offers a compatibility tool that asks a series of questions about your location and current setup to learn which Nest model would be compatible with your system.
+Google, Nest's manufacturer, has an online compatibility checker that shares questions concerning your location and existing setup to determine which Nest model works with your system.

-If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in [siteinfo field="msa"].
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Circleville.
+Experienced technicians evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Bear in mind, by doing this you're eliminating your temperature schedules and allowing the Nest to work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Remember, by doing this you're eliminating your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.